Namitt/Email_SMS_Spam_Detection./README.md

 # Email / SMS Spam Detection

 A machine learning classifier that distinguishes spam from legitimate (ham) messages.
-The project runs a full NLP pipeline — cleaning, EDA, text preprocessing, TF-IDF vectorization — and benchmarks eleven classifiers before combining the strongest into ensemble models.
+The project runs a full NLP pipeline - cleaning, EDA, text preprocessing, TF-IDF vectorization, and benchmarks eleven classifiers before combining the strongest into ensemble models.
 The final TF-IDF vectorizer and model are serialized for deployment.

 ## Overview

-Spam filtering is a classic binary text-classification problem where **precision matters more than raw accuracy** — wrongly flagging a real message as spam is costly.
+Spam filtering is a classic binary text-classification problem where **precision matters more than raw accuracy** , wrongly flagging a real message as spam is costly.
 This project prioritizes precision when comparing models and selects Multinomial Naive Bayes for its strong precision on TF-IDF features.

 ## Dataset